 Where to sleep near Sigiriya

 Among the greatest things to do in Sri Lanka there’s staying in places that are fully immersed in nature and that are environmentally friendly.
 Back of Beyond Dehigaha Ela is at about 30 minutes drive from Sigiriya, and one of the most unique hotels I have ever stayed at.
-There, Diana and I stayed first in a tree house, and then in a boulder cottage.
+I stayed first in a tree house, and then in a boulder cottage.
 Both rooms were stylish, cozy and fun to sleep in.
+Check here for current rates and here for reviews

 There are direct buses from Anuradhapura to Dambulla, costing only 200 Rupees.
 Once there, hop on a bus to Sigiriya which shouldn’t cost more than 100 Rupees.
 Alternatively, tuc tucs should cost around 1000 – but keep in mind that one of the things to do in Sri Lanka before getting on a tuc tuc is haggling the prices.